ynojima/guideline/source_en/ArchitectureInDetail/REST.rst

     * - | (1)
       - | Spring MVC
         | (Framework)
-      - | Spring MVC receives a request from client and determines the REST API (processing method of Controller) to be called.
+      - | Spring MVC receives a request from client and determines the REST API (handler method of Controller) to be called.
     * - | (2)
       - |
         |